fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-sorting.md

 ## Prerequisites
 Before starting with the code, ensure that you have:

 - Downloaded and installed FusionGrid Server(link), and the server is running

 ## Code
+The following are examples of different sorting configuration.

 ```json
 var schema = [